NearNodeFlash/nnf-dm/daemons/compute/Readme.md

 The nnf-dm service is a compute resident daemon that provides an interface for submitting copy offload requests to the Rabbit.

 ## Build
-The nnf-dm service resides in ./server directory and can be built using `go build -o nnf-dm`
+The nnf-dm service resides in [./server](./server) directory and can be built using `go build -o nnf-dm`

 ## Installation
 Copy the nnf-dm daemon to a suitable location such as `/usr/bin`.
 After defining the necessary [environmental variables](#environmental-variables), install the daemon by running `nnf-dm install`.
 Verify the daemon is running using `systemctl status nnf-dm`

 ### Authentication
 NNF software defines a Kubernetes service account for communicating data movement requests to the kubeapi server.
-The token file and certificate file can be download by running `.cert-load.sh` and verified with `cert-test.sh` The token file and certificate file must be provided to the nnf-dm daemon.
+The token file and certificate file can be download by running `cert-load.sh` and verified with `cert-test.sh` The token file and certificate file must be provided to the nnf-dm daemon.

 ### Customizing the Configuration
 Installing the nnf-dm daemon will create a default configuration located at `/etc/systemd/system/nnf-dm.service`.
 The default configuration created on install is sparse as the use of environmental variables is assumed; If desired, one can edit the configuration with the [command line options](#command-line-options).
 An example is show below.